Market

 • Confirmed compliance with statutory requirements under the Companies Act, 2013, and other relevant regulations governing preferential allotments.

-• Verified the valuation report to ensure that the investment value was correctly recorded in the financial statements.
+• Verified the valuation report to ensure that the convertible warrants were appropriately accounted for and recorded in the financial statements in accordance with the applicable financial reporting framework.

 Other Information